 In delivering the service, we also have the benefit of:

 - Driver / Carer

 - Human Resources staff

 We have additional training facilities in Swansea and have a continual rolling rota for staff training.
 This includes induction training for all new staff, and annual refresher training for all other staff.
 Training is on-going and includes all mandatory training, such as fire training, health and safety, customer care training and effective management of complaints, 7 session dementia care training package including person centred care, fundamentals of care with dignity, neuro-rehab training by qualified O/T, communication and assertion skills, hand washing and food hygiene, infection control, basic first aid including CPR, SoVA, Company Policies and Procedures including equality and diversity, DoLS and MCA awareness, O/T, and importance of daily activities for stimulation by O/T staff.
-There is additional training on manual handling and de-escalation/and management of acting out individuals via the CPI training package.
+There is additional training on manual handling and de-escalation/and management of acting out individuals via the Positive Behaviour Support training package.
 These specialised training packages are delivered by our own in-house trainers.

 We also actively train and supervise staff ‘on-the-job’ which we feel enhances the initial and refresher training and is an invaluable way to train all our staff.

 The home currently holds the Investors in People Silver award, a quality indicator and bench mark for all staff to work towards, which ultimately impacts on the level of quality provided to our Service Users.